Characters: Game Of Thrones House Targaryen

 - Bullying a Dragon: If your sister — who is effectively the Barbarian Tribe's queen — is the only person who can ensure you will be tolerated, assaulting her is definitely a pretty dumb thing to do.
 The irony is that when he Turns Red, he describes it as "waking the dragon."
 Viserys tries this with Drogo himself by threatening Dany's life right in-front of the horse-lord... a horse-lord nearly a half foot taller, more heavily built, and vastly more skilled at fighting than the amateur Viserys.
 Even without his bloodriders, it's hard to imagine that Drogo wouldn't have been capable of easily snapping his brother-in-law in half like a twig.

-- Character Death: After Viserys goes too far, Khal Drogo fulfills his promise of a golden crown by melting some gold trinkets in a pot, and pouring it over his head.
+- Character Death: After Viserys goes too far, Khal Drogo fulfills his promise of a golden crown by melting some gold trinkets in a pot, and pouring it over his head as part of the 'ALS Gold Bucket Challenge'.

 - Cruel and Unusual Death: Pot of molten gold poured over his head.
 "A crown for a king" indeed.

-- Death by Irony: Should have been more specific when he demanded a golden crown.
+- Death by Irony: Should have been more specific when he demanded a golden crown, because his idea was not 'being forced to participate in the ALS Gold Bucket Challenge'.

 - Entitled Bastard: Viserys seems surprised to discover Dany is unwilling to save him after he threatens her life and the life of her unborn child.